South Dakota Medicaid Definition

 3) Regular Medicaid / Aged, Blind, and Disabled – this is an entitlement program, which means all eligible applicants are able to receive services.
 Benefits are provided at home or adult day care.

 The table below provides a quick reference to allow seniors to determine if they are immediately eligible for long term care from an South Dakota Medicaid program.
 Alternatively, take the Medicaid Eligibility Test.
-IMPORTANT, not meeting all the criteria below does not mean one is not eligible or cannot become eligible.
+IMPORTANT, not meeting all the criteria below does not mean one is not eligible or cannot become eligible for South Dakota Medicaid.
 More.